pyocd/pyOCD/README.md

   * reset the target
   * flash a binary
 * gdb_test.py: launch a gdbserver
-* gdb_server: an enhanced version of gdbserver which provides the following options:
+* gdb_server.py: an enhanced version of gdbserver which provides the following options:
   * "-p", "--port", help = "Write the port number that GDB server will open"
   * "-b", "--board", help = "Write the board id you want to connect"
   * "-l", "--list", help = "List all the connected board"